jts272/pp4-safe-hands-guitar-tech/README.md

 Follow these steps when you project is ready for production.

-1. Ensure that `DEBUG = False` in settings
+1. Ensure that `DEBUG = False` in settings.
 2. Double check that `DEBUG = False` in settings!
 3. If using an external WYSIWYG editor like Summernote, as this project does, set `X_FRAME_OPTIONS = 'SAMEORIGIN'`
-4. Set `DISABLE_COLLECTSTATIC = 0` (or remove the config var entirely)
+4. Set `DISABLE_COLLECTSTATIC = 0` (or remove the config var entirely).
-5. Ensure your `requirements.txt` are fully up-to-date by running the `freeze` command
+5. Ensure your `requirements.txt` are fully up-to-date by running the `freeze` command.
-6. Ensure you have pushed any remaining commits to GitHub and deploy manually on Heroku
+6. Ensure you have pushed any remaining commits to GitHub and deploy manually on Heroku.

 ## Cloning and Forking

 The repository can be cloned with the HTTPS method as follows:

-1. On the GitHub repository, click the green '<> Code' dropdown button
+1. On the GitHub repository, click the green '<> Code' dropdown button.
-2. Copy the HTTPS URL shown to the clipboard
+2. Copy the HTTPS URL shown to the clipboard.
-3. In a new VS Code window, select 'Clone Git Repository'
+3. In a new VS Code window, select 'Clone Git Repository'.
-4. Enter the copied URL and select your destination folder
+4. Enter the copied URL and select your destination folder.
-5. Allow the files to be downloaded to your destination folder
+5. Allow the files to be downloaded to your destination folder.

 Alternatively, you can simply select to download the branch as a ZIP folder from the dropdown menu to download the raw code.

 To fork this repository and develop away from the upstream branch:

-1. Select 'Fork' in the top-right corner of the repository
+1. Select 'Fork' in the top-right corner of the repository.
-2. Select an owner and repository name
+2. Select an owner and repository name.
-3. Click 'Create fork'
+3. Click 'Create fork'.

 ## Closing words